 Company subsidiaries undertake certain transactions denominated in currencies other than their functional currency, hence exposures to exchange rate fluctuations arise.
 Exchange rate exposures are managed within approved policy parameters.
-The Company did not utilise any derivative instruments to reduce the risk of exposure from exchange rate fluctuations during the years ended 31 December 2021 or 2020.
+The Company did not utilize any derivative instruments to reduce the risk of exposure from exchange rate fluctuations during the years ended 31 December 2022 or 2021.